 staggering 18.8 in every 1,000 live black infant births.
 The Sedgwick

-County Healthy Babies program is taking a community approach to understanding
+County Division of Health program is taking a community approach to understanding

 and addressing this important public health indicator.